 BUYING OR SELLING A HOME - DID YOU INSPECT THE TREES?

-When marketing a home, most sellers will either disclose any known issues up front, or take care of repairs around the house to get the most value out of their home.
-One area that is often overlooked with a home inspection is the landscaping on the property, in particular, the trees on the property.
+When marketing a home for sale, most sellers will either disclose any known issues up front, or perform repairs around the house to get the most value out of their home.
+One area that is often overlooked with a home inspection is the landscaping on the property, in particular, the trees.

 The health and proximity of the trees to the house is an important feature not to be overlooked.
 Any remedial maintenance efforts, after the sale of home, could be costly and potentially dangerous if there are diseased or dead trees on the property.

-A good example of this would be standing dead or dying trees that have either Emerald Ash Borer or Dutch Elm Disease.
+A good example of this would be standing dead or dying trees that are infested with either Emerald Ash Borer or Dutch Elm Disease.
 Removal of these trees may involve a significant investment to keep the property safe.
-Also at certain times of the year, identifying these trees may be very difficult to see and identified by an untrained eye.
-Both Emerald Ash Borer and Dutch Elm Disease are well established in Lake County and are likely present in most neighborhoods being considered.
+And at certain times of the year, identifying these trees may be very difficult by an untrained eye.
+Both Emerald Ash Borer and Dutch Elm Disease are well established in Lake County and Highland Park.

-As the removal of trees is regulated by Highland Park city code, please contact Forestry at 847.432.0807 if you have any questions regarding tree preservation or removal.
+If you are considering the purchase of a new home that would involve significant construction (e.g., additions, demolition and re-development) we strongly recommend you consult us on tree impacts before-hand.
+As the removal of trees is regulated by Highland Park City Code, please contact the Forestry Section at 847.432.0807 if you have any questions regarding tree preservation or removal.